jfrog/froggit-go/README.md

 owner := "jfrog"
 // VCS repository
 repository := "jfrog-cli"
-// Branch or commit or tag on GitHub, commit on Bitbucket ref := "5c05522fecf8d93a11752ff255c99fcb0f0557cd"
+// Branch or commit or tag on GitHub and GitLab, commit on Bitbucket ref := "5c05522fecf8d93a11752ff255c99fcb0f0557cd"
 // Title of the commit status
 title := "Xray scanning"